Synaco/prolug-linux-admin/unit2/u2_lab.md

 free -m

 # What do each of these commands show you?
 How are they useful?
+# Answer:
+# /proc/meminfo shows all information about the memory on the system.
+# free command shows free/used memory on the system.
+# free command with the -m parameter shows the same info but in "mebibytes".
 ```

 #### Check the number of processors and processor info: